uw-nsl/Temporal_Forgetting/README.md

 ## Temporal Sampling

+We implement Temporal Sampling in an offline way.
 We decouple the pipeline by first sampling 64 responses from different checkpoints, then computing Pass@k, Majority Voting, and Best-of-N with Temporal Sampling under various sampling quotas.

 ### Sampling Responses Data